 Rest your head (or float in a pool)

-When it comes time to find a home away from home, stick with the past-meets-present theme: Float in a rooftop pool with a cocktail in hand at a historic former 1960s motel-turned-Unscripted Hotel; or retire to a former bank-turned-chic stay at The Durham or 21c hotels; an 18th-century plantation home like the Arrowhead Inn; or a tobacco VIP’s dream home like Morehead Manor Bed and Breakfast.
+When it comes time to find a home away from home, stick with the past-meets-present theme: Float in a rooftop pool with a cocktail in hand at a historic former 1960s motel-turned-Unscripted Hotel; or retire to a former bank-turned-chic stay at The Durham or 21c hotels; the stately Washington Duke Inn and Golf Club; or a tobacco VIP’s dream home like Morehead Manor Bed and Breakfast.
 Nearly any place you choose will offer an experience rich in history and luxury.

 A message from our sponsor: